Juliet-Simpson/Find-A-Bible-Quote/README.md

 Defensive.. alert.. are you sure you want to add this theme.. please check spelling .. ok

-6. Dropdown number pickers for chapter and verse Capitalize gospel
+6. Dropdown number pickers for chapter and verse Dropdown select for book

 7. Editing themes.. spelling mistake? only edit My themes.. other users added quotes to that theme: don't delete the theme.
 PROFILE PAGE: my quotes and my themes.
 Delete a quote, only edit a theme.

 8. My Quotes: if session.user|lower == quote.added_by|lower == ZERO then show h4 message <!-- <h4 class="red-text text-darken-4 center-align">You have not added any quotes yet.
 Click <a href="{{ url_for('add_quote') }}">here</a>to add a quote.</h4>
     {% endif %} -->

-9. Collapsible header format BOOOHOOOO WHat???
+9. Collapsible header overlayed with card panel to enable formatting

 CODE FOR LATER